awsdocs/aws-cpp-developer-guide/doc_source/logging.md

         "RunUnitTests", Aws::Utils::Logging::LogLevel::Trace, "aws_sdk_"));
 ```

-If you don’t call `InitializeAWSLogging` in your program, the SDK will not do any logging\.
+You may call `InitializeAWSLogging` in your program to change the default behavior\.
 If you do use logging, don’t forget to shut it down at the end of your program by calling `ShutdownAWSLogging`:

 ```
 Aws::Utils::Logging::ShutdownAWSLogging();